vivekjag1/TACompanion/README.md

 <h2>Logging your hours</h2>
 <img src="./public/hours.png">
 To begin logging hours using TA Companion, click on the cell where your event begins.
 For example, if you have an event which starts on Wednesday, July 3rd at 10AM, you can begin logging this hour by clicking in the cell marked 10AM in the 7/3 column.
-At this point you will be greated with the following form:
+At this point you will be created with the following form:
 <img src="./public/create-hour-modal.png">

 After you add the information to this form, your new hour will appear on the calendar.